georgi/rack_dav/README.md

 ## Quickstart

-If you just want to share a folder over WebDAV, you can just start a simple server with this:
+If you just want to share a folder over WebDAV, you can just start a simple server with:

     $ rack_dav

-This will start a WEBrick server on port 3000, which you can connect to withou authentication.
+This will start a WEBrick server on port 3000, which you can connect to without authentication.

 ## Rack Handler